Submitting Stem Cell Research Applications to the Stem Cell Oversight Committee (SCOC)

 Time frame for SCOC response

 SCOC has been delegated the authority to approve research using existing SCOC-approved human embryonic stem cell (hESC) lines and/or human induced pluripotent stem (iPS) cells.
 Governing Council’s approval is required on all other types of research proposals (e.g., research involving the derivation of hESC from human embryos, and/or the use of hESC lines not yet approved by SCOC).

 Researchers will generally be informed of the results of the SCOC review within thirty business days of submission of a complete application to SCOC for applications where approval has been delegated to SCOC.
 A longer period will generally be required if the application requires Governing Council’s endorsement.

 Consent forms for research to derive new human embryonic stem cell lines

-For your information, SCOC has developed Consent Templates to assist researchers as they craft their own Consent Forms for the donation of human embryos to research intended to derive new human embryonic stem cell lines.
+For your information, SCOC has developed a Consent Template to assist researchers as they craft their own Consent Forms for the donation of human embryos to research intended to derive new human embryonic stem cell lines.

-The Stem Cell Oversight Committee would like to thank Dr. Mickie Bhatia for his assistance.
-Dr. Bhatia's consent package for the derivation of human embryonic stem cell lines is exceptionally well thought out and was used to develop this sample consent information.
+The Stem Cell Oversight Committee would like to thank Dr. Mickie Bhatia and the Rockefeller University for their assistance.
+Their consent package for the derivation of human embryonic stem cell lines is exceptionally well thought out and was used to develop this sample consent information.